 About Jane Little Botkin

 Award-winning author Jane (Janie) Little Botkin served as a public-school teacher for thirty years before turning to historical investigation and writing.
 As a high school teacher, she supervised the compilation of fifteen volumes of the student publication A History of Dripping Springs and Hays County (1993–2008), a valuable resource for Texas researchers.
 In 2008 the Texas state legislature honored her career in education by formal resolution.
 Jane continues to contribute to local historic preservation in the Texas Hill Country and New Mexico’s White Mountain Wilderness.

-Jane has just completed a biography of Denver labor organizer Jane Street to be released by the University of Oklahoma Press March 2021.
+Jane's new biography of Denver labor organizer Jane Street will be released by the University of Oklahoma Press February 2021.
 She is currently researching for her third book on Wyoming lawman Hank Boedeker, a friend of Butch Cassidy’s.